edoper/CNV-GWAS-Pipeline/README.md

 ## Step 2.
 CNV detection and downstream analysis.
 ### CNV detection
 For CNV detection, we strongly recommend to follow the pipeline proposed by [Macé et al. 2016](https://academic.oup.com/bioinformatics/article/32/21/3298/2415363), which uses PennCNV to detect CNVs and R scripts for filtering.
-The pipeline describes how to install PennCNV, R, and the required R libraries to properly execute the R scripts.
-The pipeline requires a configuration file.
+The pipeline user manual describes how to install PennCNV, R, and the required R libraries to properly execute the R scripts.
+The pipeline requires a configuration file which should point to the PennCNV path and the datasets that will be analyzed.
 ```
 ## config_example.txt
 pennCNVpath:    /path/to/pennCNV/